redis/redis-doc/topics/lua-api.md

 The first argument to `redis.register_functio` is a Lua string representing the function name.
 The second argument to `redis.register_functio` is a Lua function.

-Error raise on the following cases:

-* Wrong number of arguments
-* Wrong argument type
-* Another function with the same name already registered on the current library

 Usage Example:

 ```